sap-tutorials/Tutorials/tutorials/hana-clients-x509/hana-clients-x509.md

     openssl verify -CAfile demorootca.crt test_x509_user.crt
     ```

-4. Display the client certificate using Openssl and by examining the certificate once imported into SAP HANA.
+4. Display the client certificate using openssl and by examining the certificate once imported into SAP HANA.

     Use openSSL to display the certificate.